AbdullahGM1/ros2_lidar_camera_fusion_with_detection/README.md

-# ROS2 Camera-Lidar Fusion with Object Detection
+# ROS2 Camera-Lidar Fusion Package

-This ROS2 package integrates data from a 360-degree lidar and a camera to achieve enhanced object tracking through sensor fusion.
-The package transforms all lidar point cloud data from the lidar frame to the camera frame.
-It then overlays the point cloud data corresponding to the detected objects (within their bounding boxes) onto the image.
+## Description

-  The fusion process enables the system to estimate the 3D position of detected objects by calculating the average point cloud (x, y, z) within each bounding box.
-This allows for real-time tracking and provides accurate position estimates for one or more objects simultaneously.
+This ROS2 package fuses 360-degree lidar and camera data for enhanced object tracking.
+It transforms lidar point clouds from the lidar frame to the camera frame and overlays the points within detected object bounding boxes onto the image.
+The system estimates 3D positions by averaging the point cloud (x, y, z) within each bounding box, enabling real-time tracking and position estimation for multiple objects simultaneously.

 ---

 ## Table of Contents